Alex Higgins: 1980s

-He lost 516 to Davis in the semi-finals of the 1983 World Championship.
-Later that year, he reached the final of the UK Championship, where he trailed Davis 07 before producing a comeback to win 1615 for his first UK title.
-After recovering to two frames behind at 79 and levelling the match at 1212, Higgins had again fallen behind at 1214 on his way to victory.
+He lost 5–16 to Davis in the semi-finals of the 1983 World Championship.
+Later that year, he reached the final of the UK Championship, where he trailed Davis 0–7 before producing a comeback to win 16–15 for his first UK title.
+After recovering to two frames behind at 7–9 and levelling the match at 12–12, Higgins had again fallen behind at 12–14 on his way to victory.
 Snooker journalist and historian David Hendon wrote in 2025 that Higgins had "demonstrat[ed] the heart for a fight that so thrilled audiences".
 On winning the 1983 UK title, Higgins became the third player—after Steve Davis and Terry Griffiths—to achieve a career Triple Crown.
 He wrote in 2007: "I knew I had triumphed in one of the greatest comebacks in snooker history.
 I was back on top, and nothing was going to stand in my way. – How wrong I was.
 This was just the beginning of the end."
 Williams and Gadsby wrote that after this win "his career drifted into a gradual downward spiral", and they commented that Higgins was to lose many more matches as he moved "from one crisis and scandal to another".
 The 1983 UK Championship proved to be the last individual title that Higgins won in the UK.
+At the 1984 World Championship he lost 9–10 to Neal Foulds after the pair had been level at 7–7.